 General capabilities: A perspective from cognitive science

-This discussion guide was originally published 26 June 2019.
+This report was originally published 26 June 2019.

 General capabilities: A perspective from cognitive science, uses insights from cognitive science to explore the most effective ways of supporting students to develop key capabilities such as critical and creative thinking.

 - This paper contributes to the conversation about how school systems can best support their students to develop the capabilities they will need to thrive in the future.

 - The debate to date has been hampered by a lack of clarity about key terms and concepts, and a range of assumptions that are not supported by evidence.

 - Cognitive science research shows that developing capabilities such as critical thinking is dependent on having content knowledge.